-Some of the possible effects and the factors accountable for these effects are given below:
+Possible effects and the factors accountable for these effects –

-Vaginal pain: Lots of women complaint of pain and discomfort in or around the vagina during and just after sex.
+Lots of women complain of pain and discomfort in or around the vagina during and just after sex.
 The pain may occur due to repetitive sex within a short period of time or decreased the discharge of natural lubricants.